tasm-io/tasm/functional_spec/functional_spec.md

 #### 2.5.4 Web Technology

-The TASM development and design team are limited to the constraints of present day web technologies.
+The development and design team are limited to the constraints of present day web technologies.
 This shall limit the scope of our design.

 #### 2.5.5 Code Linting